FlexibleEngineCloud/terraform-provider-flexibleengine/docs/data-sources/vpc_peering_connection_v2.md

 * `peer_tenant_id` (Optional, String) - The Tenant ID of the accepter/peer VPC
   of the specific VPC Peering Connection to retrieve.

-## Attributes Reference
+## Attribute Reference

+All the arguments above can also be exported attributes.

 * `description` - The description of the VPC Peering Connection.

-All of the argument attributes are exported as result attributes.